Outdoor Research

-Outdoor Research is a Seattle-based manufacturer of technical apparel and gear for outdoor sports, including alpinism, rock and ice climbing, backpacking, paddling, and backcountry skiing and snowboarding.
+Outdoor Research is a Seattle-based manufacturer of gear for outdoor sports.

 Company history

 Ron Gregg was a nuclear physicist and mountaineer who left his science career in 1980 in order to join an expedition up North America’s highest peak, Denali.
 After enduring an open bivouac at 12,500 feet with temperatures reaching -20 °F, Gregg’s climbing partner suffered from frostbitten feet and was subsequently evacuated by helicopter.
 This event inspired and challenged Gregg to find a solution to cold, wet, and exposed feet in precarious mountain environments.

 Gregg founded Outdoor Research the following year and released the company’s first product; the X-Gaiter.
 In 1982, REI placed the Outdoor Research First Aid Kit on the back cover of its catalog.
 Within days, all 1,000 kits of the first order sold out.
 By 1984, Outdoor Research had evolved into the space of protective handwear with the Modular Mitts, one of the first gloves utilizing a layering system with a removable inner liner and external hard shell.

 In 1986, Outdoor Research was included in Inc. magazine’s annual list of the 500 fastest-growing, privately held companies in the country.
 The business explored new territory in 1993 with the production of their first apparel product, a pair of soft shell pants inspired by Gregg’s ascent of Aconcagua, the tallest mountain in South America.
 Outdoor Research expanded even further in 1995 with the acquisition of their current headquarters at 2203 1st Ave South in the SoDo district of Seattle.

 On March 17, 2003, Gregg was killed in an avalanche while skiing in the Kokanee Glacier Provincial Park near Nelson, British Columbia, Canada.
 This same year, Dan Nordstrom purchased the company with the intention to “build the company while at the same time retaining its reputation as an innovative maker of mountaineering equipment.”

 In 2007, Outdoor Research began its first foray into adventure culture community events with the sponsorship of Vertfest in nearby Snoqualmie Pass, Washington.

-In 2014, manufacturer of outdoor and athletic clothing Youngone Corporation acquired a strategic equity investment in Outdoor Research.

-Products

-Outdoor Research offers a product warranty that covers manufacturing defects for the lifetime of the product.

-The company uses the real-world testing of a group of professional outdoor athletes and ambassadors to design their gear.

-In 1997, the company began its ongoing product testing and development relationship with the American Mountain Guides Association.
+Awards

 Since 2011, Outdoor Research has received 23 awards from Outside Magazine, 21 awards from Backpacker Magazine, and numerous Gear of the Year and Editor’s Choice Awards from publications like National Geographic, Runner’s World, and Backcountry.